hairyhenderson/gomplate/docs/content/functions/coll.md

 Many source maps can be provided.
 Precedence is in left-to-right order.

-Note that this function _changes_ the destination map.
+_Note that this function does not modify the input._

 ### Usage